cqsupport/fix-instructions/skip-index-checkpoints/README.md

-In certain rare scenarios the Jackrabbit Oak repository could be in a state where an IndexUpdate cycle requires more memory than the system has available.
+In certain rare scenarios, the Jackrabbit Oak repository could be in a state where an IndexUpdate cycle requires more memory than the system has available.
-This can happen if massive amounts of data are deleted using oak-run console.
-When AEM is started it requires too much memory to calculate the diff of the old checkpoint to the HEAD revision of the data on the system.
+This can happen if massive amounts of nodes are deleted using oak-run console.
+When AEM is started, it requires too much memory to calculate the diff of the old checkpoint to the HEAD revision of the data on the system.
+To deal with these situations we can either reindex entirely or skip indexing of the changes that are causing the issue.
+The steps below explain how to skip the changes that are causing the memory issues.

 ## Process to skip the index update instead of reindexing
 The steps below show how to skip index updates specifically for the "async" indexing lane.